baselime/docs/sending-data/opentelemetry/aws-lambda/node.js.md

 To remove the OpenTelemetry instrumentation from your AWS Lambda functions, remove the `baselime:tracing=true` tag from the function and Baselime will revert the function to un-instrumentate state.
 !!!

+!!!warning
+Other observability tool layers and tags can adversely interact with the Baselime OpenTelemetry layer.
+We recommend to disable all other observability layers and tags before instrumenting your AWS Lambda functions with the Baselime OpenTelemetry layer.
+Failing to do so could result in down-time.
+!!!

 ---

 ## Adding custom OpenTelemetry spans